The third part of our series on Canadian Diamond mining.

 While it is true to say that Canadian diamonds are considerably more ethical than some of their counterparts elsewhere in the world, to sell them as entirely free from environmental and humanitarian issues is disingenuous at the very least, and perhaps outright untrue in some cases.

-An Ethica Diamond is man made, has no environmental impact beyond a minute amount of energy and some water as a by-product, and no animals were harmed.
+An Ethica Diamond is man made, has no environmental impact beyond a minute amount of energy and some water as a by-product, and no animals are harmed.
 Make your own judgement.